 11.11.2.3 Key Derivation with FILS Authentication

-Key derivation with FILS Authentication uses the KDF from 11.6.1.7.2 to produce five keys, a key encryption key (KEK and KEK2), a confirmation key (KCKand KCK2), and a traffic key (TK).
+Key derivation with FILS Authentication uses the KDF from 11.6.1.7.2 to produce sixkeys, two key encryption keys (KEK and KEK2), two confirmation keys (KCKand KCK2), a Pairwise Master Key (PMK), and a traffic key (TK).
 The inputs to the KDF are the two 16 octet nonces produced by the STA and AP, a constant label, the ERP secret result if a TTP is being used, and, the Diffie-Hellman shared secret, ss, if PFS is being used.
-The length of the KEK and KEK2 shall be 128 bits, and the KCK and KCK2 shall be 256 bits, and therefore the output from the KDF shall be 768+TK_bits, where TK_bits is determined from table 11-4.
+The length of the KEK and KEK2 shall be 128 bits, and the length of the KCK, KCK2, and PMK shall be 256 bits, and therefore the output from the KDF shall be 1024+TK_bits, where TK_bits is determined from table 11-4.

-KCK2 | KEK2 | KCK | KEK | TK = KDF-X(NSTA | NAP, "FILS KECK PTK Derivation", [rMSK][ | ss])
+KCK2 | KEK2 | KCK | KEK | PMK | TK = KDF-X(NSTA | NAP, "FILS KECK PTK Derivation", [rMSK][ | ss])

-Where X is 768+TK_bits from table 11-4, rMSK is the output of the ERP exchange if a trusted third party was used, and ss is the shared secret resulting from the Diffie-Hellman exchange if PFS was used.
+Where X is 1024+TK_bits from table 11-4, rMSK is the output of the ERP exchange if a trusted third party was used, and ss is the shared secret resulting from the Diffie-Hellman exchange if PFS was used.
 Upon completion of the key derivation computation, the shared secret shall be irretrievably destroyed.